 Introduction to Williamsburg, Virginia

 Williamsburg, Virginia is 20 miles NW of Newport News, Virginia (center to center) and 47 miles NW of Virginia Beach, Virginia.
 The city is conveniently located inside the Norfolk - Virginia Beach - Newport News metropolitan area.
-There are an estimated 11,998 people in Williamsburg.

 The area now known as Williamsburg was a largely wooded land prior to the 17th century.
 English colonists arrived here in 1607.
 A settlement was established here in 1638.
 The community was named in honor of King William III of England.
 Williamsburg was established as the colonial capital of Virginia in the year 1699.
 The community was laid out by Governor Francis Nicholson who had earlier designed the city of Annapolis during his tenure as Maryland's royal governor.